-This paper started from the observation that deindustrialization was among the most disruptive social transformations of the 20th century, and that it was recognized as such early on.
+This article started from the observation that deindustrialization was among the most disruptive social transformations of the twentieth century and that it was recognized as such early on.
 Why, then, did democratic capitalist regimes permit and survive this process, while state socialist regimes did not?